hirzi/LSD/README.md

 ABCtoolbox is available for download at: https://bitbucket.org/wegmannlab/abctoolbox/wiki/Home

-LSD accessory scripts are coded in Python 3 or R, and thus require that these programs are installed.
+LSD accessory scripts are coded in Python 3 (https://www.python.org/downloads/) or R (available at https://www.r-project.org/).

+Other programs that may be needed include SAMtools (http://www.htslib.org/download/) for manipulating the observed data and ANGSD (http://www.popgen.dk/angsd/index.php/Installation) for handling low-coverage data (via genotype likelihoods) in LSD-Low.

 ===================================================================